Rotorua Activities Guide

 The city is nestled by Lake Rotorua, the epicentre of aquatic activity with jet boating, parasailing, scenic flights and the 'Lakeland Queen' - a traditional paddle-boat that combines breakfast/lunch/dinner with a cruise on the lake.

-Rotorua is rich in history, with the architecture of the main streets warranting a closer look.
-Near to the centre, Government Gardens are spacious landscaped gardens that feature a bowling club, petanque, croquet and a golf course.
-It’s also home to Rotorua Museum, the famous Polynesian Spa and the restored Blue Baths where visitors can enjoy a warm water dip in an architecturally stunning building.
+Rotorua is rich in history, with the architecture of the main streets warranting a closer look Near to the centre, Government Gardens is a spacious landscaped garden that features a bowling club, petanque, croquet and a golf course.
+Nearby is the famous Polynesian Spa and the restored Blue Baths where visitors can enjoy a warm water dip in an architecturally stunning building.

 Sulphur Bay is located at the southern end of Lake Rotorua and is a perfect example of Rotorua's geothermal environment.
 Silica flats, rocky terraces, and sulphur ledges sit alongside active boiling mud pools and steam vents.
 Fans of bird watching can spot around 60 different species here.
 Another free way to observe geothermal activity is to head to Kuirau Park, a public park situated off Lake Road and just 10 minutes walk from the city centre.

 The Rotorua Walkway took ten years to complete and encompasses 26km of connected paths that are also able to be walked independently, in eight shorter sections.
-It’s one way to see Rotorua's most scenic points of interest including local historic sites, geothermal activity and native wildlife.
+It is one way to see Rotorua's most scenic points of interest including local historic sites, geothermal activity and native wildlife.